liquity/bold/README.md

 ### Batch premature adjustment fees

-Batch managers incur premature fees in the same manner as individual Troves - i.e. if they adjust before the cooldown period has past since their last adjustment [LINK - premature adjustment fee].
+Batch managers incur premature fees in the same manner as individual Troves - i.e. if they adjust before the cooldown period has past since their last adjustment (see [premature adjustment section](#interest-rate-adjustments-redemption-evasion-mitigation).

 When a borrower adds their Trove to a batch, there is a trust assumption: they expect the batch manager to manage interest rates well and not incur excessive adjustment fees.
 However, the manager can commit in advance to a maximum update frequency when they register by passing a `_minInterestRateChangePeriod`.